Basic Usage

 Starting a New Package

-This sets up a folder to have the structure of a mason package.
+To initialize a new mason package, run mason new MyPackage.
+This creates a directory and sets it up to have the structure of a mason package called MyPackage.
 Particularly, it creates a Mason.toml file and the src folder with the package main module.
+This creates a git repository by default, unless --no-vcs is used.

-For example, for an existing directory named MyPackage,
+Mason packages can also be initialized using mason init.
+For example, for an existing directory named MyPackage:

 mason init MyPackage